jeremyschulman/netcfgbu/docs/filtering.md

 desired items are used in the execution of a command.
 There are two methods for filtering records: by field-name(s) and by file-contents.

-Use the `--limit` option to inlcude only those items that match on the filter criteria.
+Use the `--limit` option to include only those items that match on the filter criteria.
-Use the `--exclude` option to exclude inventory items based on the filter crierial.
+Use the `--exclude` option to exclude inventory items based on the filter criteria.

 You can provide multiple filter options on the command-line to mix and match how you want to filter the inventory.